conventional-changelog/get-pkg-repo/README.md

 ## CLI

 You can use cli to see what your url will look like after being parsed.
+You can write more than one repository urls at a time.

 ```sh
 $ npm install --global get-pkg-repo